csquinn/SnipeTools/README.md

 5. If the asset doesn't exist, the user is routed back to the original tool php page with a failure message.
 Otherwise, the logic continues.
 6. These api php files (validateAPI.php, officeAPI.php, and deprovisionAPI.php) perform one or more api calls to Snipe IT and Google to update the asset.
 7. Then, the user is routed back to the original tool php page with a success message.
 The html form is autofocused, meaning that the user can immediately begin typing or scanning the next asset.

+A fourth, bonus tool was created called the "Inventory Health Check."
+This tool directly queries the Snipe IT MySQL database for common inventory errors found in my internship's environment.
+Each located asset that was found to contain an error is then displayed in a table.
+A link is also created to view each asset on Snipe IT.

+Because this was my first development project in a real-world environment, I had a little fun with it.